Microchip-MPLAB-Harmony/classb_pic32mzw1_wfi32e01/apps/pic32mzw1/readme.md

     - Flow Control : None
 3. Build and Program the application using the MPLAB X IDE.
 4. Observe the messages shown on the console.
+5. Code for Runtime self-test are included in `main.c` file.

 **NOTE:**

 **1) In the application, for runtime flash test, at first `CLASSB_FlashCRCGenerate()` function is being used to generate CRC and then store it in a memory location using Harmony provided NVM component. `CLASSB_FlashCRCGenerate()` function is part of classB library.**

-**2) Currently MHC generated code, lock PMD registers during initialzation part after configurig it with user defined configuration via MHC.
-Due to this PMD registers can nnot be modified by the rest of the application.**
+**2) Currently MHC generated code, locks PMD registers during initialzation part after configurig it with user defined configuration via MHC.
+Due to this PMD registers can not be modified by the rest of the application.**

 **Clock self test, requires PMD register to enable TMR1 module .
 Due this reason, Currently , to support clock test during runtime user need to comment/remove below lines of code manually in "CLK_Initialize()" function :**
 -   CFGCON0bits.PMDLOCK = 0;